cran/recipes/tests/testthat/_snaps/regex.md

     Condition
       Error in `step_regex()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be string, factor, or ordered.
+      x All columns selected for the step should be string, factor, or ordered.
+      * 1 integer variable found: `rows`

 # check_name() is used